tarunvelli/rails-tabler-starter/README.md

 1. **Pure Rails:** No proprietary DSLs or "magic".
 If you know Rails, you know this starter.
 2. **Readability > Cleverness:** Standard patterns over complex abstractions.
-3. **Batteries Included:** Authentication, Multi-tenancy, and UI components are pre-configured.
+3. **Batteries Included:** Authentication, Multi-tenancy, Blog, and UI components are pre-configured.

 ## Why this starter?